Global Citizenship at Wellington College

 Social Justice

-Social justice is a programme open to 5th and Sixth Form pupils, focussed on access, equity, rights and participation, so making society function better for all.
-Pupils concentrate on one of four key areas, Gender & Identity, LGBTQ+, Poverty & Inequality, and Race & Identity, to learn more about the issues involved before moving to a social justice action phase.
+Social Justice is a programme open to Sixth Form students, focused on access, equity, rights, and participation, with the aim of helping society function better for all.
+Students concentrate on key areas such as Gender & Identity, LGBTQ+, Poverty & Inequality, and Race & Identity, developing their understanding of intersectional issues before moving into a social justice action phase.

 Sustainability